The Complete Guide to Salmon: Salmon 101

 Salmon and joint health

 As an excellent source of lean protein, salmon helps build strong bones and muscles.
 It’s also a top anti-inflammatory food, thanks again to those omega-3 fatty acids.
-The Arthritis Foundation reports that people who regularly eat fish high in omega-3s are less likely to develop rheumatoid arthritis and for those who already have the disease, marine omega-3s may help reduce joint swelling and pain.
+The Arthritis Foundation reports that people who regularly eat fish high in omega-3s are less likely to develop rheumatoid arthritis.
+For those who already have the disease, marine omega-3s may help reduce joint swelling and pain.

 Salmon and brain health